underscoreio/shapeless-guide/src/pages/type-level-programming/dependent-functions.md

 and we can supplement them where necessary with our own type classes.
 The important point is
-the process we used to write code that compiles and is capable of finding solutions.
+to understand the process we use to write code that compiles and is capable of finding solutions.
 We'll finish off this section
 with a step-by-step guide